RavenousLegs

 Bharal (Blue Sheep) - Markha Valley trek in Ladakh

-Even the Chukars looked enticing.
+Even the Chukars appeared appealing.

 Chukar - Markha Valley trek in Ladakh